robb1e/influxdb.org/source/docs/api/http.md

 #### Deleting Points

 InfluxDB is designed to delete a range of data, not individual points.
 It's handy for regularly clearing out raw data to save space in the cluster or when removing data to reimport.

+##### One Time Deletes

 Send a `DELETE` request to the `/db/:name/series` endpoint with the following parameters:

 * `u` - username
 * `p` - password